 - funding for medium/large projects – over $2000.

-The maximum amount that can be funded is $25,000 per project for large projects.
-If funds are not fully allocated in 1 year they will roll over into the following year.
+If funds are not fully allocated in a year they will roll over into the following year.

 Find out if your project is eligible